SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/barracuda-waf.md

 This section provides instructions for installing the Barracuda WAF App, as well as examples and descriptions for each of the app dashboards.

-Now that you have configured log collection for Barracuda WAF, install the Sumo Logic App for Barracuda WAF, and take advantage of predefined Searches and [Dashboards](#Dashboards).
+Now that you have configured log collection for Barracuda WAF, install the Sumo Logic App for Barracuda WAF, and take advantage of predefined Searches and [dashboards](#viewing-dashboards).

 To install the app: